 I received income from which no state taxes were withheld.
 Do I need to pay estimated taxes?

 Generally, estimated taxes are due if a taxpayer receives enough taxable income - from which there is no withholding - to result in an annual tax liability of more than $400.
 For instance, a taxpayer may receive income from freelance work or occasional rental income.
 To avoid penalty charges, taxes on this income must be paid in quarterly installments either electronically via MassTaxConnect or by using Estimated Income Tax Vouchers for individuals (Form 1-ES) or Estimated Income Tax Vouchers for fiduciaries and other unincorporated organizations (Form 2-ES).
 Estimated income tax payments may be made electronically via MassTaxConnect.

-The Department also has an easy-to-follow resource, Learn about estimated tax.
+The Department also has an easy-to-follow resource, Estimated tax payments for personal income taxpayers.

 Taxpayers may check their quarterly payment history at any time online by using MassTaxConnect or by calling DOR's main information lines at (617) 887-MDOR or toll-free in Massachusetts at (800) 392-6089 – 8:30 am - 4:00 pm, Monday through Friday.